 Make sure that you take a minute to visit the Crescent Moon Spiritual Area for spiritual rejuvenation before heading back to the hustle of your hectic lives!

 12. Midgley Bridge Picnic Area

 The Midgley Bridge picnic area is located at AZ-89A, Sedona, AZ 86336, near the bridge by the Oak Creek Canyon.

-Its along Highway 89A, approximately 5.5 miles north from the Y intersection of Highway 19 in Sedona.
+It’s along Highway 89A, approximately 5.5 miles north of the Y intersection of Highway 19 in Sedona.